 CPS Feeds Thousands Every School Day

-Cincinnati Public Schools menu has gone digital!
+Cincinnati Public Schools menus have gone digital.
 You can easily view information about what is on our school menus for breakfast and lunch each day.
 This new innovative and interactive site, and our mobile app, make our school menus more convenient and informative.

-Introducing Nutrislice, an interactive online way to view your child’s school menus.
+Introducing SchoolCafe, an interactive online way to view your child’s school menus.

 - View images and descriptions